KeshonsWalksOfLife/ninaProjects/README.md

 Follow Nina’s intuitive prompts to begin designing.
 Experiment with various design tools, templates, and suggestions she offers.
 Feedback
-Nina appreciates constructive feedback—and compliments!
-Share your thoughts, and she’ll adapt her guidance to improve your creative journey.
+Nina values your feedback and thrives on positive engagement!
+Share your thoughts, and she’ll adapt to improve your creative journey.

 Project Goals
-Nina Projects aims to:
+Nina Projects is committed to:

-Make graphic design accessible and fun for everyone.
+Making graphic design accessible and fun for everyone.
-Encourage collaboration and learning through an open-source community.
+Encouraging collaboration and learning through an open-source community.
-Continuously evolve Nina’s capabilities to match the needs of the design community.
+Continuously evolving Nina’s capabilities to meet the design community's needs.
 Contributing
-We welcome contributions from developers, designers, and creative enthusiasts!
-Here’s how you can help:
+We welcome contributions from developers, designers, and enthusiasts!
+To contribute:

 Fork the repository.
 Create a feature branch: